oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   artifact that may send notifications)

-- parameter_definitions: represents the optional map of parameter definitions for parameters that the orchestrator will receive as outputs from the corresponding implementation artifact during its execution.
+- parameter_definitions: represents the optional map of parameter definitions for parameters that the orchestrator will make available as inputs or receive as outputs from the corresponding implementation artifact during its execution.

-#### Refinement rules

 A notification definition within an interface, node, or relationship type (including interface definitions in requirements definitions) uses